SnickCH/steamcmd/README.md

 Docker Hub: https://hub.docker.com/r/snickch/steamcmd

-Edit January 2021: If you start from scratch it may be better to use the now official available steamcmd image (https://hub.docker.com/r/steamcmd/steamcmd) which is available with different tags (like Alpine).
+Edit January 2021: If you start from scratch it may be better to use the steamcmd image (https://hub.docker.com/r/steamcmd/steamcmd) which is available with different tags (like Alpine).
+It should also be updated every 6 hours.